NithinVikas-AV/HoneyPot_Lite/README.md

 `ssh-keygen -t rsa -b 2048 -f server.key`

+**3) Run.**

+Make sure you run this in a virtual environment and have all the dependencies downloaded in virtual environment.( If not all packages and command given in requirements.txt do check it)

+`python3 run_honeypot.py -a 127.0.0.1 -p 2223 -u admin -pw admin --http`

+This is to intialise a web honeypot which will give you the link int the terminal.

+or
+`python3 run_honeypot.py -a 127.0.0.1 -p 2223 -u admin -pw admin --ssh`

+This is to initialise a ssh honeypot which u need to enter bash command shell and type this to command:

+`ssh admin@127.0.0.1 -p 2223`

+This is to access the server from command shell.

 ### 🛠️ Environment

  <p> Windows 11 (Use Windows 10 in Virtual Box for Security)</p>